instructure/canvas-lms/doc/lti_manual/01_lti_overview.md

 **Status: Current**

-The advent of LTI 1.3 in 2019 promised all the same functionality as previous versions, a brand new security model, and many more services that allowed greater communication between Tool and Platform.
+The advent of LTI 1.3 in 2019 promised all the same functionality as previous versions, a brand-new security model, and many more services that allowed greater communication between Tool and Platform.
 It is the current and long-term LTI Core version.
 The largest change was to move to **OpenID Connect** and **OAuth 2** workflows for authentication, and data is sent to the tool in a signed **JWT** instead of in the request body.
 This means that instead of the simple one-request flow of 1.1, a couple of additional redirects/requests are needed.
 In addition, 3 new services for sending data from Tool to Platform were standardized under the **LTI Advantage** umbrella, which will be talked about in detail later.
 This is the most important version to understand, since all new LTI development in Canvas falls under this category.

 - [LTI 1.3 Specification](http://www.imsglobal.org/spec/lti/v1p3)
 - [LTI Advantage Overview](http://www.imsglobal.org/spec/lti/v1p3/impl)